illinois-r/uiucthemes/inst/README.md

 # UIUC Themes for R Markdown (`uiucthemes`)

-The **uiucthemes** package includes my collection of UIUC themed templates.
+The **uiucthemes** package includes my collection of UIUC-themed templates for presentations, journal articles, and exam templates.

-Presently, only the UIUC Beamer Theme is embedded within the package.
+Included in the package are:

+  - `beamer_illinois`: Illinois colored header boxes
+  - `beamer_orange`: Minimialist slides with a color preference to orange.
+  - `latex_journal_report`: initial implementation of a journal entry for a class.

-## UIUC Beamer Theme - Example
+## `beamer_illinois` - Example

 Within an `RMarkdown` file, add the following: